UltraStar-Deluxe/USDX/src/lib/midi/readme.txt

 TMidiScope, show all activity on a midi device

-TMidiIn and TMidiOut of David Churcher are included because they are used in the demo application

 Midiplayer is a demo application which plays a midifile on a midi output it is build fairly simple with the included components.
 The timer is used to time the midievents.
 The timing is therefor as good as the windows timer.

-  The header of midifile,midiscope contains help information on the properties/functions The example Midiplayer gives a good idea how to use the components
+  The header of midifile, midiscope contains help information on the properties/functions The example Midiplayer gives a good idea how to use the components

 Installation